Hard disk drive: Manufacturers and sales

 More than 200 companies have manufactured HDDs over time, but consolidations have concentrated production to just three manufacturers today: Western Digital, Seagate, and Toshiba.
 Production is mainly in the Pacific rim.

-Worldwide revenue for disk storage declined eight percent per year, from a peak of $38 billion in 2012 to $22 billion (estimated) in 2019.
-Production of HDD storage grew 15% per year during 2011–2017, from 335 to 780 exabytes per year.
-HDD shipments declined seven percent per year during this time period, from 620 to 406 million units.
-HDD shipments were projected to drop by 18% during 2018–2019, from 375 million to 309 million units.
-In 2018, Seagate has 40% of unit shipments, Western Digital has 37% of unit shipments, while Toshiba has 23% of unit shipments.
-The average sales price for the two largest manufacturers was $60 per unit in 2015.
+HDD unit shipments peaked at 651 million units in 2010 and have been declining since then to 166 million units in 2022.
+Seagate at 43% of units had the largest market share.

 Competition from SSDs

-HDDs are being superseded by solid-state drives (SSDs) in markets where their higher speed (up to 7 gigabytes) per second for M.2 (NGFF) NVMe SSDs, or 2.5 gigabytes per second for PCIe expansion card drives), ruggedness, and lower power are more important than price, since the bit cost of SSDs is four to nine times higher than HDDs.
+HDDs are being superseded by solid-state drives (SSDs) in markets where the higher speed (up to 7 gigabytes per second for M.2 (NGFF) NVMe drives and 2.5 gigabytes per second for PCIe expansion card drives)), ruggedness, and lower power of SSDs are more important than price, since the bit cost of SSDs is four to nine times higher than HDDs.
 As of 2016, HDDs are reported to have a failure rate of 2–9% per year, while SSDs have fewer failures: 1–3% per year.
 However, SSDs have more un-correctable data errors than HDDs.

-SSDs offer larger capacities (up to 100 TB) than the largest HDD and/or higher storage densities (100 TB and 30 TB SSDs are housed in 2.5 inch HDD cases but with the same height as a 3.5-inch HDD), although their cost remains prohibitive.
+SSDs are available in larger capacities (up to 100 TB) than the largest HDD, as well as higher storage densities (100 TB and 30 TB SSDs are housed in 2.5 inch HDD cases with the same height as a 3.5-inch HDD), although such large SSDs are very expensive.